-His wife approached him, held him firmly on both shoulders, jerked him as if it would give him tons of strength to go on, raised his face and his eyes to hers, and shunned him not to be such a weakling.
+His wife approached him, held him firmly on both shoulders, jerked him as if it would give him tons of strength to go on.
+She raised his face and his eyes to hers.

 “Be strong!
 Do you hear me?
 Be strong!
 You’ll survive this,” she said to him.